• Skip to primary navigation

 First step is to make the batter and bake the chocolate cake.

-Make the “egg” by combining 2 tbsp of ground flax seeds with 6 tbsp of water, and set aside (alternatively you can use 1/2 cup of applesauce and skip this step).
+Make the "egg" by combining 2 tablespoon of ground flax seeds with 6 tablespoon of water, and set aside (alternatively you can use ½ cup of applesauce and skip this step).

-Stir into the soy milk 1 tbsp of apple cider vinegar, and set aside.
+Stir into the soy milk 1 tablespoon of apple cider vinegar, and set aside.

 In a large bowl weight all the dry ingredients (flour, sugar, cocoa, baking powder, baking soda, and salt).